Varicose Vein Treatment Video 2019

-If you notice the aforementioned signs and symptoms, you should immediately visit a vein doctor for diagnosis.
-If you don’t seek treatment for vein disease, you’ll suffer from serious complications:
+If you notice the aforementioned signs and symptoms, you should visit a vein doctor for diagnosis.
+If you don’t seek treatment for vein disease, you’ll could suffer from serious complications:

 - The accumulation of blood will lead to swelling in your legs and ankles.

 - Poor blood circulation will also lead to discoloration of the skin.

 - You’ll be susceptible to bleeding because your varicose veins are distended and sensitive.

 - The lack of blood circulation will also lead to the formation of leg ulcers, i.e., non-healing wounds in your legs.